 If you were a fly on the wall observing our communications, you would most likely learn something about your health.
 We discuss the numbers, our numbers.
 We discuss our body types and future fitness goals.
 We discuss respiration and Vmax.
 We discuss body composition and Intermittent Fasting.
 We discuss the pros and cons of lifting to failure… We sound like fanatics.
 Some might say that we are fanatics.
 My personal goal is to live to 120 years in good health.
 It is entirely possible.
 We are forever trying to apply the core principles of David’s Way to every aspect of our lives because this is not just a weight loss blog.
 It is a lifestyle.
 Our lives are supposed to work for us.
 A healthy mind and body are the beginning and end of that victory.
 Without that, everything else is much harder.
 While we don’t shy away from doing “hard”, it’s best to save that for the iron and make every effort to streamline the rest of our lives, reserving the adrenaline for the Valsalva, a breathing technique that assists in heavy lifting.

 I am never satisfied with my state of being.
 I don’t think that I should be.
 When I get satisfied, I get complacent.
 Complacency breeds haphazard attention to detail and that leads to decreased fitness.
 Decreased fitness leads to decreased health.
 It’s just not happening in my world.
 I catch myself lollygagging around, not tracking EVERYTHING, food, rest, activity, water…everything, and snap to attention.
 That won’t work.
 I work long, hard hours in a long term care facility.
 I choose this job.
 I am blessed beyond measure to have it, but believe me, it ain’t easy.
 Sometimes at the end of my shift I can barely move due to exhaustion but guess what?
 I can still squat repeatedly to the floor to the bottom of my medicine cart and I can still lift an adult if necessary.
 My job is somewhat supervisory in nature but if I really want to do it well, I must be willing to get very physical to assist others in their job.
 I can and I do.
 No problem.
 I’m the one that people come to for assistance with physically difficult situations.
-They know that I’m willing and able to do the job.
+They know that I’m able to do the job.
 I work out hard.
 Strength is everything to me.
 I have recently set a new fitness goal.
-I have vacillated between being super fit with six pack abs and all that goes with that and staying just a bit zaftig for aesthetics, for a while now.
+I have vacillated between being super fit with six pack abs and all that goes with that or staying just a bit zaftig for aesthetics, for a while now.
 I have made my decision.
-If I am a voice in this industry, and I seem to be, then I ab ;-* solutely… (pardon me, I just couldn’t help it…) must walk the walk all the way to my ultimate female form.
+If I am a voice in this industry, then must walk the walk all the way to my ultimate female form.
 Anything less will not represent well.
 Somehow I know beyond a shadow of a doubt that nobody has ever reached their full potential and regretted it.
 I have returned to Intermittent Fasting.
-The burn is real and soon, the rest of my abs will be revealed.
 This is not an easy thing and I’m not bragging.
 I’m telling you that David and I take this seriously.
 We are our own lab rats.
 We live this life.
-I will be posting pictures as my body begins to change and I know that it will, quickly.
-I may wait for the final result before I post, we’ll see.
 I have done IF before when I first started working with David and only stopped it because it’s super efficient and I wasn’t sure that I wanted to give up those last fat stores.
 I know now that I do.

 The purpose of this post is to give you confidence in us.
 It is not to brag.
-We have ongoing certifications in progress that will also add to your confidence level but honestly, unless we are willing to walk this out, to be the people that we say that we can help you to be, none of that matters.
+We are certified Nutritional/Wellness Consultants but unless we are willing to walk this out, to be the people that we say that we can help you to be, none of that matters.
 You must be able to look at us and believe that David’s Way is a hard core, one way ticket to the level of health and fitness that you desire.
 Again, this is not easy but there is a fitness quote that sums it up, “Losing Weight Is Hard.
 Being Overweight Is Hard.
 Choose Your Hard.”
 We choose health.
 We live it.
 We seek it like a wisp of smoke in the night, gaining sight of it as it wafts ahead, disappearing behind trees in the forest, only to reappear again because we stayed in pursuit.
-We ask wisdom of her.
-We wait for her answers.
 We apply what we learn.
 Walk with us.
-Let’s grow together. ;-*
+Let’s grow together.